 An apostille, French for “certification,” is a certificate that authenticates public documents so that they can be recognized in foreign countries.
 An apostille must be obtained from the state or country that issued the original document.

 In the United States, every state has a slightly different procedure.
-An apostille can be easily obtained in person by walking into the relevant office in the document’s state of issuance.
-It may be applied for by mail.
+In some cases, an apostille can be obtained in person by walking into the relevant office in the document’s state of issuance.
+It may be also applied for by mail.
 There are also express businesses that provide expedited service for a fee.
 For a New York State apostille application form, visit www.dos.ny.gov.

 Certain embassies in Israel, such as the Swiss embassy, require that Israeli documents be presented with an (Israeli) apostille stamp, as well.
 An apostille on an Israeli document can be obtained at Misrad Hachutz.
 An appointment is required and can be made via myvisit.com.